rvrita/udacity-data-structures/README.md

 ### Problem 5: Blockchain

 The blockchain is a linked list.
-Creating the "toy" blockchain requires O(n) time, since appending a node is a constant time operation.
+Creating the "toy" blockchain requires O(n) time, since `append` is a constant time operation.
 The sha256 hash depends on all previous nodes, but it is stored and updated incrementally.

 ### Problem 6: Union and Intersection

 For both union and intersection operations, we convert the linked lists to a set.
 The set uses a hash in its underlying implementation, so adding or checking for existence of an element is constant time.
-The runtime of both union and intersection is O(m+n) where m and n are the length of each input list.
+The runtime of both `union` and `intersection` is O(m+n) where m and n are the length of each input list.